 Often a model is communicated by using graphical- or diagram techniques.
-But there is no single diagram type that covers all aspects of a software system model.
-Instead we use different diagrams to explain and communicate different aspects of the system.
-The Unified Modeling Language (UML) is a standardized language that reflects this fact by providing many different diagram types, which are grouped into structure- and behavior diagrams.
+But no single diagram type covers all aspects of a software system model.
+Instead, we use different pictures to explain and communicate various issues of the system.
+The Unified Modeling Language (UML) is a standardized language that reflects this fact by providing many different diagram types, which are grouped into the structure- and behavior diagrams.

 In case you are a business domain expert, software developer, requirements engineer, tester or architect - do you know your UML diagram types?

-UML diagrams have their value, but only if the ones who work with them have a shared understanding about how to read and write this language.
-If the diagrams are only used by specialists for special meanings and sometimes only being created and consumed by the same single author, they do not foster communication among different members (with different skills) of a software development project but instead have the opposite effect, because
+UML diagrams have their value, but only if the ones who work with them have a shared understanding of how to read and write this language.
+If specialists only use the charts for special meanings and sometimes just being created and consumed by the same single author, they do not foster communication among different members (with different skills) of a software development project but instead, have the opposite effect, because

 - they are not understood well enough or

 - they are not up to date because their creation is too time-consuming or

 - the software to maintain and read the diagrams is not available to all project members.

 Therefore the usage of the UML diagrams should be decided with care and insight.

 The here proposed Box-Bullet-Line notation is an easy to use drop-in, that allows to